beets3d/FutureMakers/docs/projects/coin_project/index.md

 ## What You Will Learn

 - How to use tools to generate 3D coin designs based on zodiac themes
-- Techniques for importing, cleaning, and refining models in Nomad Sculpt
+- Techniques for importing, cleaning, and refining models in Fusion 360
 - Customizing coin features such as relief, text, and edge patterns
 - Preparing and slicing models for 3D printing
 - Basics of 3D printing and post-processing